Denapena/Plot_Bot/README.md

 # Plot Bot
 Streamlit app for plotting football actions integrated with Gemini AI for better interpretation.
 It is a simple app that uses available Hudl Statsbomb data to create selected match shots/goals and passes/assist plots and makes a short interpretation of the plots using Gemini AI.
+Available here: https://plot-bot.streamlit.app/Match_Analysis.

 ## Main tools used